confluentinc/ksqldb-recipes/docs/transport/aviation/index.md

 --8<-- "docs/transport/aviation/c03.sql"
 ```

-### Run stream processing app (notify customers when their flight is delayed)
+### Run stream processing app

 By joining between our customer flight booking data and any flight updates we can provide a stream of notifications to passengers.
-Many platforms exist for providing the push notification, whether bespoke in-app or using a [third-party messaging tool](https://www.confluent.io/blog/building-a-telegram-bot-powered-by-kafka-and-ksqldb/). ksqlDB can integrate with these using its [REST interface](TODO), native [Java client](TODO), or one of the several [community-supported clients](TODO).
+Many platforms exist for providing the push notification, whether bespoke in-app or using a [third-party messaging tool](https://www.confluent.io/blog/building-a-telegram-bot-powered-by-kafka-and-ksqldb/). ksqlDB can integrate with these using its [REST interface](https://docs.ksqldb.io/en/latest/developer-guide/api/), native [Java client](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-clients/java-client/), or one of the several [community-supported clients](https://docs.ksqldb.io/en/0.22.0-ksqldb/developer-guide/ksqldb-clients/).

-In one ksqlDB window run the following ksqlDB query to return customer details with flight updates:
+In one ksqlDB window run the following ksqlDB query to return customer details with flight updates.
+This is the same query that you would run from your application, and runs continuously.

 ```sql
 --8<-- "docs/transport/aviation/p01.sql"